6 Kitchen Design Trends That Will Never Go Out of Style

 Even minor kitchen remodeling can yield major results.
 With 87 percent returns on average after just one year, these remodeling jobs give homeowners the greatest return on their investments.
 However, to receive an optimum return, your remodeling job shouldn’t look dated before you’re ready to sell.
-Keep the following enduring trends in mind to ensure your remodeled kitchen stands the test of time.
+Keep the following timeless kitchen trends in mind to ensure your remodeled kitchen stands the test of time.

 Giving your kitchen a coat of paint is one of the easiest ways to transform its look.
 However, when you’re considering resale value, it pays to stick with neutrals.
 You might love sunshine yellow, but that doesn’t mean prospective buyers will.
 The prospect of repainting your kitchen will be a black mark against your home that might just turn them off.
 Neutrals are always popular as they’ll easily work with any fixtures, appliances, and kitchen décor.
 They also won’t date or distract the way more vivid colors can.